askpt/openfeature-dotnet-workshop/Workshop.md

 5. Make sure to use the UserId in the OpenFeature context

    - Use the `_userId` property in the `Home.razor` file to set the user context for OpenFeature
-   - Ensure the OpenFeature client is aware of the user context
+   - Ensure the OpenFeature client is aware of the user context.
+Tip: Have a look at the `EvaluationContext` class.

 ### Expected Outcome